betterscientificsoftware/bssw.io/Articles/Blog/CanYouTeachAnOldCodeNewTricks.md

 #### Publication date: March 26, 2018

-In January 2018, Charles Ferenbaugh presented a webinar titled "Bringing Best Practices to a Long-Lived Production Code" in the series Best Practices for HPC Software Developers on the IDEAS Productivity website.
+In January 2018, Charles Ferenbaugh presented a webinar titled “Bringing Best Practices to a Long-Lived Production Code” in the series Best Practices for HPC Software Developers on the IDEAS Productivity website.
 In this article, Charles explains challenges faced by the developers of long-lived production codes.
 Charles is a scientist at Los Alamos National Laboratory.

 See Charles's original webinar, Bringing Best Practices to a Long-Lived Production Code, [here](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar014), and the full series, Best Practices for HPC Software Developers, [here](https://ideas-productivity.org/events/hpc-best-practices-webinars/).